pmalmgren/petermalmgren.com/content/token-scanning-with-rust.md

 The only issue here is that if we reach the end of the file or a newline, we don't actually want the token generator to produce a `StringLiteral` - we'd want some kind of syntax error or invalid token instead.

 I solved this issue by keeping track of the last character matched.
-If it is `"`, then we know the string was terminated properly, otherwise can return an error:
+If it is `"`, then we know the string was terminated properly, otherwise we know that the string wasn't terminated properly and can produce an invalid token:

 ```rust
 '"' => {